Phragmén's voting rules: Computation

+Robustness

+Faliszewski, Gawron and Kusek study the robusness of sequential-Phragmen to errors in the votes.
+They prove that it is not robust, in the following sense: even if, for one voter, there is one mistake (one added approval, one removed approval, or one swapped approval), the entire committee can change.

 Phragmén's rules for Ranked ballots

 Phragmén rules are commonly used with approval ballots (that is, multiwinner approval voting), but they have variants using ranked ballots (that is, multiwinner ranked voting).
 An adaptation for Seq-Phragmen was proposed in 1913 by a Royal Commission on the Proportional Election Method.
 The method has been used in Swedish elections for the distribution of seats within parties since 1921.

 In the adapted version, in each round, each voter effectively votes only for the highest-ranked remaining candidate.
 Again, when a candidate is elected, his "load" of 1 unit should be distributed among the candidates who vote for him (i.e., rank him first); the load division should minimize the maximum load of a voter.

 Variants

 Party voting

 It is possible to use Phragmen's method for parties.
 Each voter can approve one or more parties.
 The procedure is the same as before, except that now, each party can be selected several times - between 0 and the total number of candidates in the party.